| Industry | Professional Services (UK) |

 Conclusion

 This case study demonstrates that even organisations with heavy Java usage can achieve transformational cost reductions with the right approach.
-The 98% reduction—from $3 million to $60,000 annually—was not achieved through a single tactic but through a systematic combination of assessment, education, migration, consolidation, and governance.
+The 98% reduction, from $3 million to $60,000 annually, was not achieved through a single tactic but through a systematic combination of assessment, education, migration, consolidation, and governance.

 The lesson for enterprises facing similar Java licensing pressure is clear: do not accept the new Employee metric cost as unavoidable.
 With expert guidance and a structured optimisation plan, the gap between Oracle's headline pricing and the achievable cost can be worth millions.

-For more Java licensing success stories, visit our Java Licensing & Audit Defence Case Studies hub, or read about similar engagements: $19.2M Saved for a US Pharmaceutical Company, $5M Saved for a Swedish Manufacturer, and Java Optimisation for a UAE Bank.
+For more Java licensing success stories, visit our Java Licensing and Audit Defence Case Studies hub, or read about similar engagements: $19.2M Saved for a US Pharmaceutical Company, $5M Saved for a Swedish Manufacturer, and Java Optimisation for a UAE Bank.

 Related Reading